GoogleCloudPlatform/gcsfuse/README.md

 *   The flag `--limit-bytes-per-sec` controls the egress bandwidth from gcsfuse to GCS.

-All rate limiting is approximate, and is performed over a 30-second window.
+All rate limiting is approximate, and is performed over an 8-hour window.
 By default, requests are limited to 5 per second.
 There is no limit applied to bandwidth by default.